 Everything that took place since creation and sin in the Garden of Eden was born of the flesh and subject to death.
-As Adam and Eve exited the Garden of Eden – Genesis 3: 23, Jesus entered the Most Holy Place once and for all, having obtained eternal redemption – Hebrews 9: 12.
-In the Old Testament the worship, covenant, law and sacrifices were all outward manifestations towards God.
-We can draw comparisons from the Old Testament of the flesh and the new spiritual man through Jesus.
+As Adam and Eve exited the Garden of Eden (Genesis 3: 23), Jesus entered the Most Holy Place once and for all.
+He obtained eternal redemption (Hebrews 9: 12).
+In the Old Testament, worship, covenant, law, and sacrifices were all external expressions.
+We can draw comparisons from the Old Testament of the flesh and the new Jew, the spiritual man through Jesus.

-On earth we are the temple of God’s presence.
+On earth, we are the temple of God’s presence.
 At Jesus’ second coming, the old heaven and earth will be no more – Revelation 21: 2.
-God will make all things new – Revelation 21: 5.
-The New Jerusalem, also called the bride and the Holy City, will be the new dwelling place of God’s presence – Revelation 21: 9 – 27.
-Those who have been found worthy will have access to the Holy City and live in God’s presence forever.
+God will change everything – Revelation 21: 5.
+The New Jerusalem also called the bride and the Holy City will be the new place of God’s presence – Revelation 21: 9 – 27.
+Those who are worthy will have access to the Holy City and live in God’s presence forever.

 The blood of an animal on the doorposts: protected the Israelites from death – The blood of Jesus conquered death.

 Firstborn sons of Egyptians died – Firstborn of the dead is Jesus